 The Costs You Can Expect

 The cost outlined by the ASPCA provides a good estimate to work within, but it’s worth being aware of all the expenses you’re likely to incur.
 Paying for health insurance for your dog is a worthwhile investment, as you can’t predict what medical expenses might arise.
 The cost of health insurance varies wildly, but most pet owners can expect to spend between $30 and $50 per month.
-The ASPCA estimated food spending at $118 a month, but this could vary depending on the size of the dog and any dietary requirements they may have.
-It’s important to feed your animal a high-quality diet: while this needn’t mean buying the most expensive food available, it’s important to note that budgeting for the cheapest product you can find might not be the best move for your dog.
+The ASPCA estimated food spending at $118 a month, but this could vary depending on the size of dog and any dietary requirements they may have.
+It’s important to feed your animal a high quality diet: while this needn’t mean buying the most expensive food available, it’s important to note that budgeting for the cheapest product you can find might not be the best move for your dog.
 On top of medical expenses and food, to keep your animal happy and entertained, you’ll need to factor in toys and treats.
 You’ll also need to invest in basic equipment when you first bring home your dog, so prepare to spend money on a leash and collar, bowls and bedding.
-Your dog will also need a license, so remember to factor this into your initial outlay.
+Your dog will also need a license, so remember to factor this in to your initial outlay.

 Accounting For A Rescue Dog’s Needs